devangdshah/devangdshah/README.md

 - This page provides info on what to expect if I am your leader.
 This is not an extensive list by any means but this provides enough information about my management style

 ### 🧱 The team !
-That you !
+That's you !
 If I describe my ideal for our team and each person on it, it is that we:
 - Get the things done.
-Not just anything but the onces with impact
+Not just anything but the onces with customer impact
 - Genuinely care for each other
 - Own the things
 - Ask lots of what and why/Dive deep